simula/mosaic5g-store/sdk/frontend/drone/README.md

-# Support web server for GUI
+# Supporting web server for GUI

 The **drone.py** provides